More than 100K sign petition for MSNBC anchor to be fired after racial slur allegation

 (WCMH) — Many on social media are asking for the resignation of an MSNBC anchor after allegations she used a racial slur on the air.
-The petition has more than 100,000 digital signatures as today.
+The Change.org petition has more than 100,000 digital signatures as of Tuesday afternoon.

 During a live broadcast, MSNBC Anchor Alison Morris appeared to have stuttered the ‘N-word’ while reporting on the Kobe Bryant helicopter crash Sunday.